SamAlsem/SamAlsem/README.md

 </picture>

 ## About me
-Hi I'm Sam, I am learning software engineering through Hyperion Dev and have touched on front-end web development previously.
-I have been learning part-time since lockdown and my interest continues to grow.
+Hi I'm Sam, I have recently completed the Software Engineering bootcamp through Hyperion Dev and am continuing to grow my tech skills in my spare time.
+Currently working through a Udemy full stack course to expand on my knowledge of Javascript, Express, Node, Mongo, authentication and deployment.
+Looking to become a web developer.

 <details open>
 <summary> Here is a selection of what I am familiar with so far </summary>